Section 385 Regulations on Related-Party Debt

 Recording of a 90-minute premium CLE/CPE video webinar with Q&A

-This CLE/CPE webinar will provide critical analysis of the IRS regulations under Section 385 to reclassify certain related-party debt as equity for U.S. tax purposes.
+This CLE/CPE course will provide critical analysis of the IRS regulations under Section 385 to reclassify certain related-party debt as equity for U.S. tax purposes.
 The panel will discuss the regulations' scope, examine what types of structures and transactions are subject to reclassification as equity, and offer practical guidance on ensuring an existing debt instrument is respected for U.S. income tax purposes.

 - Overview of Section 385 related-party rules